my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 `viz.`: namely, that is to say.

 `Q.E.D`: Latin words to indicate this is the *end* of a mathematical proof.
-At the begining, you simply write `Proof:`.
+At the beginning, you simply write `Proof:`.

 Ceteris paribus:  Latin phrase that generally means "all other things being equal."